openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

-     "Below is a graphical representation of OOoâ€™s module  dependencies as of DEV300 milestone 84 generated via graphviz.
+     "Below is a graphical representation of OOo’s module  dependencies as of DEV300 milestone 84 generated via graphviz.
 Click on  the image to get the whole picture."
 </td>
 </tr>
 </tbody>